This page contains the latest information about COVID19 in Alstonville and will be updated regularly.

 Should I be sending my children to school?

 Not if they have a cold, cough, flu or fever.
-Otherwise, the government is currently leaving that question up to individual parents.
-It depends on whether having children at home would prevent you from doing essential work.
+Otherwise, attending school is the current recommendation.
 Children seem not to get very sick if they are infected with COVID19.
-Advice about this is likely to change.

 How can I protect myself from coronavirus?